Glamorgan hang on to defy Durham

 Earlier Glamorgan spinner Andrew Salter claimed a remarkable career-best 7-45 as Durham were bowled out for 383.

-Salter took four for four in eight balls with the visitors hitting out and getting out as they looked to move the game on, Alex Lees just passing his Durham best on 182 not out before he ran out of partners.
+Salter, who opened the batting and was the seventh bowler used, took four for four in eight balls with the visitors hitting out and getting out as they looked to move the game on.

+England opener Alex Lees just passed his Durham best on 182 not out before he ran out of partners, as he aims to retain his place for the Test series against New Zealand in June.

 That left Durham with a lead of 149, and 84 overs to force home their advantage with Chris Rushworth striking twice early on as Glamorgan tottered to lunch at 34 for three.